codeactual/audit-fs/README.md

 # audit-fs

-Audit directory properties/content with [ShellJS](https://github.com/arturadib/shelljs).
+Audit file/directory properties and content

 * Declare expectations with chaining.
 Stop at first failure.
 * `refute` API for negating any expectation.